juhokalle/rmfd4dfm/README.md

 measured at a monthly frequency.
-First is the data used by [Forni and Gambetti (2010)](http://pareto.uab.es/lgambetti/ForniGambettiJMEsecondRevSecondStage.pdf), and the documentation can be accessed typing `?FG_data` to the R console.
+First is the data used by [Forni and Gambetti (2010)](http://pareto.uab.es/lgambetti/ForniGambettiJMEsecondRevSecondStage.pdf), and the documentation can be accessed using command `?FG_data` in the R console.
 Second and third data sets, `FRED_light` and `FRED_heavy` originate from the FRED-MD data set, which is documented carefully in [McCracken and Ng